 The Library of Congress is the research library of the United States Congress, de facto national library of the United States of America, and the oldest federal cultural institution in the United States.

-The National Postal Museum, located opposite Union Station in Washington, D.C., USA, was established through joint agreement between the United States Postal Service and the Smithsonian Institution and opened in 1993.
+The National Postal Museum, located opposite Union Station in Washington, DC, USA, was established through joint agreement between the United States Postal Service and the Smithsonian Institution and opened in 1993.

 Free Tours by Foot is proud to take you on a relaxing stroll through SoHo, Little Italy and Chinatown.